UltraCart/rest_api_v2_sdk_javascript/docs/AutoOrderApi.md

 var apiInstance = new UltraCartRestApiV2.AutoOrderApi();

-var autoOrdersRequest = new UltraCartRestApiV2.AutoOrdersRequest(); // AutoOrdersRequest | Auto orders to update (synchronous maximum 20 / asynchronous maximum 100)
+var auto_orders_request = new UltraCartRestApiV2.AutoOrdersRequest(); // AutoOrdersRequest | Auto orders to update (synchronous maximum 20 / asynchronous maximum 100)

 var opts = {
-  'expand': "expand_example", // String | The object expansion to perform on the result.
-See documentation for examples 'placeholders': true, // Boolean | Whether or not placeholder values should be returned in the result.
+  '_expand': "_expand_example", // String | The object expansion to perform on the result.
+See documentation for examples '_placeholders': true, // Boolean | Whether or not placeholder values should be returned in the result.
 Useful for UIs that consume this REST API.
-  'async': true // Boolean | True if the operation should be run async.
+  '_async': true // Boolean | True if the operation should be run async.
 No result returned };

 var callback = function(error, data, response) {